 To date there have been Fourteen WRC`s which have been held in Australia 1999, Scotland 2000, South Africa 2001, the Czech Republic 2002, Canada 2003, England 2004, New Zealand 2005, South Africa 2006, Spain 2007, Wales 2008 and Germany 2009, Ireland 2010, New Zealand 2011, England 2012.

-The 2014 WRC will be held in England at the UK Fire Service College Moreton-in-Marsh
+The 2014 WRC was held in England at the UK Fire Service College Moreton-in-Marsh